Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Experimental Setup

 \paragraph{Datasets.} All experiments use fully sampled k-space data from the NYU Langone Health FastMRI dataset \citep{zbontar2019fastmriopendatasetbenchmarks}, including FLAIR, native T1, pre-contrast T1, post-contrast T1, and axial T2-weighted brain scans.
-We use the central slice (and additional adjacent slices for larger dataset sizes as discussed below, which we convert to coil images via the inverse Fourier transform, then zero-pad to \(384 \times 384\)-pixels (\(N = 384\)).
-Following \citet{aali2024robustmulticoilmrireconstruction}, we estimate the multi-coil noise covariance from a \(30 \times 30\) background patch and perform pre-whitening using the Berkeley Advanced Reconstruction Toolbox (BART) \citep{bart}.
-We then normalize the data by reconstructing a \(24 \times 24\) centered ACS region using the root sum-of-squares and scaling by its 99th percentile.
-For our undersampled validation sets, we apply retrospective Cartesian masks at acceleration factors of \(R \in \{2-10 \} \), fully sample the same \(24 \times 24\) ACS region, randomly select remaining phase-encode lines, and pair each masked k-space with precomputed coil sensitivity maps.
+We use the central slice (and additional adjacent slices for larger dataset sizes as discussed below).
+Following \citet{aali2024robustmulticoilmrireconstruction}, we first apply the inverse Fourier transform to convert the raw multi-coil k-space data into coil images.
+We estimate the multi-coil noise covariance from a 30 × 30 background patch of coil images and perform pre-whitening of the k-space data using the Berkeley Advanced Reconstruction Toolbox (BART) \citep{bart}.
+We then normalize the pre-whitened k-space by reconstructing a 24 × 24 centered ACS region using root-sum-of-squares (RSS) and scaling by its 99th percentile.
+We estimate coil sensitivities from the normalized, pre-whitened central k-space using BART's ESPIRiT.
+The images are then zero-padded to 384 × 384 pixels (N = 384).
+For our undersampled validation sets, we apply retrospective Cartesian masks at acceleration factors of R \(\in\) {2-10}, fully sample the same 24 × 24 ACS region, randomly select remaining phase-encode lines, and pair each masked k-space with the precomputed coil sensitivity maps.
 Ground truth images are pre-whitened and normalized, and no extra noise is added beyond the measurement noise intrinsic to FastMRI.

 For creating training datasets of various sizes, we sampled slices systematically from randomly selected volumes.
 For smaller datasets (25, 100, and 200 slices), we extracted only the center slice from each volume to maximize data diversity.
 For 500 slices, we used two adjacent slices (center and one adjacent) from 250 volumes, while for 1000 slices, we selected four adjacent slices (center plus three adjacent) from 250 volumes.
 The full dataset of 2330 slices is comprised of five slices from each of the 446 training volumes.
 All volumes were selected randomly from the training pool without weighting by contrast type.
 There is no overlap between training and validation volumes from the FastMRI dataset \citep{zbontar2019fastmriopendatasetbenchmarks}.